f1u77y/web-media-controller/README.md

-# VK Player Controller
+# Web Media Controller

-Application for GNU/Linux that is DBus MPRIS2 interface for vk.com music service
+Allows controlling media player on different sites with Media Player widget on your desktop

 ## Usage

-This application is an MPRIS2 interface for vk.com music service.
-So, you should have some "Player" widget in your DE/WM/whatever(if you are a Plasma user, you already have one; don't know about other DE).
-If you have this widget running, you should be able to see "VkPC" player.
-Open your browser with installed extension, open a vk.com tab in it and try to play some music.
+This application is a proxy between web media players and Media Player widget from your desktop environment.
+If you have this widget running, you should be able to see "Web Media Controller" player.
+Open your browser with installed extension, open a tab with one of supported sited in it and try to play some music.
 It should be controllable with the widget.

 If you are standalone WM user, you could bind
 ```
 dbus-send --type=method_call                                  \
-          --dest='org.mpris.MediaPlayer2.vkpc' \
+          --dest='org.mpris.MediaPlayer2.web-media-controller \
           /org/mpris/MediaPlayer2                             \
           org.mpris.MediaPlayer2.$method_name
 ```
 where `$method_name` could be `PlayPause`, `Play`, `Pause`, `Previous` or `Next`, on some of your media keys.